Vkshort/Vkshort/README.md

-# Droplink-bot
+# Vkshort-bot
-Make short link by using [Droplink](https://droplink.co/ref/DAKSHYADAV) API key.
-Made by @dakshy.
+Make short link by using [Vkshort](https://vkshort.in) API key.
+Made by @movieshub9999.
 Give a star 🌟 and fork 🍴 it.

 ### New Features!!